apache/cassandra-java-driver/faq/README.md

 ### I'm modifying a statement and the changes get ignored, why?

-In driver 4, statement classes are immutable.
+In driver 4, statement classes are **immutable**.
 All mutating methods return a new instance, so make sure you don't accidentally ignore their result:

 ```java
 BoundStatement boundSelect = preparedSelect.bind();